jspopowski/jspopowski.github.io/_posts/2020-03-19-search-for-ET.md

 ## By Jared Popowski
 ### 2020-03-19

-*This blog post comes from a paper that I wrote for the class "Search for Life in the Universe" that I took at CU Boulder last summer.
+*This blog post comes from a paper that I wrote for the Bachelor's-level class "Search for Life in the Universe" that I took at CU Boulder in the summer of 2019.
 I am by no means a SETI expert, so don't be surprised if I say something dumb.*

 ![Image of NASA's Goldstone Telescope at night.](/docs/assets/telescope.jpeg) *This 230-foot antenna is part of NASA’s Goldstone Deep Space Communications Complex in the Mojave Desert in California, USA.
 Image from the NASA Image and Video Library.*